 11.6.
-Appending a Display Name to the Guest VM's Internal Name

-Every guest VM has an internal name.
-The host uses the internal name to identify the guest VMs.
-CloudPlatform gives you an option to provide a guest VM with a display name.
-You can add this display name to the internal name so that it is displayed in contexts where the internal name is shown, such as in vCenter.
+Appending a Display Name to the Guest VM's Internal Name display name to the internal name so that it is displayed in contexts where the internal name is shown, such as in vCenter.
 This feature is intended to make the correlation between instance names and internal names easier in large data center deployments.